KylerD/NestStarterKit/README.md

 - [GraphQL](https://docs.nestjs.com/graphql/quick-start)
 - [Web Sockets](https://docs.nestjs.com/websockets/gateways)

 I have integrated the services that I think are most likely to occur in a digital services API.
-If you have any questions give me a shout on k.davidson@kainos.com
+If you have any questions give me a shout on k.davidson@kainos.com .
+For more recipes check out the [Nest Docs](https://docs.nestjs.com/recipes)

 ## Installation